wagner-niklas/CAGE_expression_inference/README.md

-# Projektpraktikum Kognitive Automobile und Roboter (KIT)
+# Circumplex Affect Guided Emotion Inference

-# Realtime Emotion Guessing of Autonomous Vehicle Passengers Supported By The Circumplex Model
+# Realtime Emotion Inference Supported By The Circumplex Model Utilizing Expression Recognition

-### Keywords: Autonomous driving, User experience, Emotion recognition, Supervised Learning, Computer Vision, Data Set Comparison
+### Keywords: User experience, Emotion Inference, FER, Expression Recgonition, Emotion Recognition, Supervised Learning, Computer Vision, Data Set Comparison, Autonomous driving

+If you use this repository or any of its contents please cite our Paper:
+CAGE: Circumplex Affect Guided Emotion Inference

 ### Abstract:
-As autonomous vehicle technology revolutionizes transportation, ensuring passenger comfort and safety remains paramount.
-In this paper, we propose a predictive facial emotion guessing model tailored for users of an autonomous vehicle bus-shuttle.
-Using a small-scaled model architecture, we train a custom model enabled by multi-task learning to estimate discrete emotions and the values of the continuous circumplex model - valence and arousal.
-Within the scope of our research, our proposed architecture is applied on the two common datasets AffectNet and EMOTIC, in search for a more suitable approach.
+Understanding emotions is a task of interest across multiple disciplines, especially for improving user experiences.
+Contrary to the common perception, it has been shown that emotions are not discrete entities but instead exist along a continuum.
+People understand discrete emotions differently due to a variety of factors, including cultural background, individual experiences and cognitive biases.
+Therefore, most approaches to emotion understanding, particularly those relying on discrete categories, are inherently biased.
+In this paper, we present a comparative indepth analysis of two common datasets (AffectNet and EMOTIC) equipped with the components of the circumplex model of affect.
+Further, we propose a model for prediction of facial expression tailored for lightweight applications.
+Using a small-scaled MaxViT-based model architecture, we evaluate the impact of discrete emotion category labels in training with the continuous valence and arousal labels.
+We show that considering valence and arousal in addition to discrete category labels helps to significantly improve emotion prediction.
+The proposed model outperforms the current state-of-the-art models on AffectNet, establishing it as the best-performing model for inferring valence and arousal achieving a 7% lower RMSE.

 ### Model inference on a video:
 ![](https://github.com/wagner-niklas/KIT_FacialEmotionRecognition/blob/main/Honnold_AffectNet7VA_short.gif)